orbifly/mpd2mqtt/README.md

       cd /opt
       git clone https://github.com/orbifly/mpd2mqtt.git
       cd ./mpd2mqtt/
-      sudo nano Dockerfile
-      #Change the options in 'CMD'-line to fit your requirements.
-      #CMD ["/mpd2mqtt/mpd2mqtt.sh", "--debug=1", "--mpd-server=localhost", "--mpd-password=secret", "--mqtt-server=localhost"]
       docker build -t mpd2mqtt .
+      #On your host, create a folder for a config file
+      mkdir /opt/config_mpd2mqtt
+      #Start the continer once
+      docker run --name my_mpd2mqtt -v /opt/config_mpd2mqtt:/data mpd2mqtt
+      #Stop the container after some seconds
+      docker container stop my_mpd2mqtt
+      #Now there is a file /opt/config_mpd2mqtt/mpd2mqtt.config
+      #Edit this file to fit your requirements
+      nano /opt/config_mpd2mqtt/mpd2mqtt.config
+      #Now the container is ready to run
-      docker run --name my_mpd2mqtt mpd2mqtt
+      docker run --name my_mpd2mqtt -v /opt/config_mpd2mqtt:/data mpd2mqtt

+### How to integrate in docker-compose: ###
+Create a docker-compose.yml or extend a existing one.
+This project fits to [ct-Smart-Home](https://github.com/ct-Open-Source/ct-Smart-Home).
+        mpd2mqtt:
+          image: "mpd2mqtt"
+          volumes:
+            - /opt/config_mpd2mqtt:/data
+          restart: always

 ## Some words about security: ##
-The idea for this is to make the connection between a frontend system (in my case noder-red) and a MPD backend lightweight and indirect.
-So it ist easy to run it on different server, just connected over MQTT.
-It will increase security as well, because you don't need access to a commandline from node-red (exec-node).
+The idea for this is to make the connection between a frontend system (in my case node-red) and a MPD backend lightweight and indirect.
+So it is easy to run it on different server, just connected over MQTT.
+It will increase security as well, because you don't need access to a command line from node-red (exec-node).
 I tried to avoid to hand over unquoted strings from MQTT to MPD in my script.
 But I cannot guarantee for a security.
 So this software is not for any sensitive use.

 ## History ##